-In Office 365, you can't designate an Exchange Online mailbox as a journaling mailbox.
+You can't designate an Exchange Online mailbox as a journaling mailbox.
 You can deliver journal reports to an on-premises archiving system or a third-party archiving service.
-If you're running an Exchange hybrid deployment with your mailboxes split between on-premises servers and Office 365, you can designate an on-premises mailbox as the journaling mailbox for your Exchange Online and on-premises mailboxes.
+If you're running an Exchange hybrid deployment with your mailboxes split between on-premises servers and Exchange Online, you can designate an on-premises mailbox as the journaling mailbox for your Exchange Online and on-premises mailboxes.

 Journaling mailboxes contain very sensitive information.
 You must secure journaling mailboxes because they collect messages that are sent to and from recipients in your organization.
 These messages may be part of legal proceedings or may be subject to regulatory requirements.
 Various laws require that messages remain tamper-free before they're submitted to an investigatory authority.
 We recommend that you create policies that govern who can access the journaling mailboxes in your organization, limiting access to only those individuals who have a direct need to access them.
 Speak with your legal representatives to make sure that your journaling solution complies with all the laws and regulations that apply to your organization.